 If you were to pose the question, “what’s your favorite steak?” to 50 people, you’re likely to get a pretty even split of those who say ribeye, strip, filet, or a combination (t-bone or porterhouse are, in fact, strip and filet).
 You might even hear some say they prefer a tomahawk which is a bone-in ribeye that has gained popularity not only because the steak is incredible, but because of the impressive and grandiose presentation that giant bone offers.

-What you likely won’t hear is mention of the chuck eye steak, or the even more rare 5th bone tomahawk that I have been getting from my local butcher, The Organic Butcher of McLean.
+What you likely won’t hear is mention of the chuck eye steak, or the even more rare 5th bone tomahawk that I have been getting from my local butcher.

 So, what is a chuck eye steak?

 The chuck portion of the steer is the section of meat in the shoulder area above the animal’s front legs.
 It’s a working muscle with little fat resulting in a cut of meat that’s on the tougher side.
 Chuck is often ground into burger because of the great flavor; grinding it into burger detracts from the toughness of that working muscle.

 The chuck eye, is the last cut off the chuck portion of the steer, from the 5th rib (ribeyes are cut from ribs 6 through 12 of the steer).
 So, given the proximity to the ribeye, the chuck eye is very close to the taste and tenderness of a ribeye.
 It comes with the intense beef flavor you love from the chuck, but is infinitely more tender than a typical chuck steak—though not quite as tender as a ribeye.